ngerritsen/wecodetheweb-hexo/source/_posts/automating-ftp-deployment-with-travis-ci-and-gulp.md

     - secure: fjlZRoknWj6+UA8U65B+TZmFQv71PdsIc..
     - secure: XDdTZHvlVWMjpYgzMPKIEeRu+8namsdex..
 after_success:
-  gulp deploy --user $FTP_USER --password $FTP_PASSWORD</pre>
+  gulp deploy --user $FTP_USER --password $FTP_PASSWORD
+```

 That was easy right!
 Setting up a Travis build can be challenging.
 But the result is rewarding, no more manual file copying to servers, just push to GitHub and in a few minutes your changes are live!
-```

 ## Reference